OctopusDeploy/docs/src/pages/integrations/octopus/delete-target-or-worker-registration-from-octopus.md

 ---
 layout: src/layouts/Default.astro
 pubDate: 2020-04-13
+title: >-
-title: 'Delete Target or Worker Registration From Octopus'
+    Delete Target or Worker Registration From Octopus
 description: >-
     Step that will attempt to delete a target or worker from Octopus Deploy using the API.
 If it cannot delete the target or worker it will disable the target and rename it.
 navMenu: false